-Yoga has a deep-rooted history in the island.
+Yoga has a deep-rooted history on the island.
 Yoga in Sri Lanka is practiced widely in Ashrams and retreats and now in a growing number of hotels, guesthouses, eco-retreats, and holiday villas around the island, often in conjunction with guided meditation sessions and Ayurveda therapies.
-Red Dot is able to offer advice on the best Yoga retreats in the island, and we also have a Yoga-focused holiday for those who wish to immerse themselves in the practice more completely.

 Yoga classes are available at a growing number of properties across the island, and there are several offering dedicated Yoga retreats.
-Our knowledgeable Sales consultants are happy to recommend the best places for doing Yoga in Sri Lanka.
-We even have a specialised Yoga tour which includes sessions with expert teachers and a range of relaxing retreats.
 There are also a variety of independent Yoga venues in Sri Lanka, most particularly in Colombo and in and around Galle.

 Credit goes to : www.reddottours.com